nifigator/smg-zabbix-template/README.md

-# Eltex SMG-2016 zabbix tempalte
+# Eltex SMG-2016 zabbix template

 It was tested in zabbix version 2.4.